archusXIV/mpv-playlists-manager/README.md

 export PARALLEL_HOME="/tmp/parallel"
 ```

-- Fixed a bug in _MenuFooter function when use_mpvc=yes and use_fzf=no/empty.
-- Some terminal won't resize correctly (eg:Alacritty) so if you are under X11,
-  - install wmctrl package to get the proper window size for mpm.
-- Added an option to remove video ids in the extra/mpmsw script preferences.

 ## Mpv interfaces
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.